Michael Eriksson

 “You can bring either Jack or Jill.”Exclusive or.

 “You can marry Jill or Gillian.”Exclusive or; in most contexts, marrying both would not be legally possible.
-(In the context of e.g. a polygamous society, a willingness to ignore laws against polygamy, or an unusually long time frame, further specification may be needed.
+(In the context of e.g. a polygamous society, a willingness to ignore laws against polygamy, or an unusually long time frame, further specification might be needed.)

 Common errors

-A few common errors of mine that may require mental corrections on behalf of the reader (and that tend to slip through both my proof-reading and my spell-checker):
+A few common errors of mine that might require mental corrections on behalf of the reader (and that tend to slip through both my proof-reading and my spell-checker):

-1. I am very prone to unconsciously replacing words with homophones (including words that may incorrectly seem like homophones to a Swede).
+1. I am very prone to unconsciously replacing words with homophones (including words that might incorrectly seem like homophones to a Swede).
 Typical examples include “to”/“too”/“two” and “their”/“there”.

 2. Occasionally I leave out individual words. “a” and “the” are common victims.